simphony/simphony-common/doc/source/extending_simphony.rst

 - ``simphony.visualisation`` -- A python module that provides a simple function to show (visualise the high-level CUDS containers)

+- ``simphony.pre_processing`` -- A python module that provides
+  pre-processing tools and utilities

-To declare that a package contains a visualisation or engine module for simphony, a developer has to add an entry point definition in the ``setup.py`` of the contributing package.
+To declare that a package contains a visualisation, engine or pre_processing module for simphony, a developer has to add an entry point definition in the ``setup.py`` of the contributing package.

 e.g.::